Huileries du Congo Belge: Forced labour

 Huileries du Congo Belge utilized forced labour.
 Palm cutters failing to meet requirements regarding compulsory cultivation of crops were liable to prison sentences, where the chicotte, a type of whip, was used.

 A decree issued 16 March 1922 by the Belgian government in the Congo, which remained in force for the remainder of the colonial period, albeit with a few modifications, made provision for prison sentences of two to three months for "dishonesty" (reneging upon their legal obligations to work), and prison sentences of a fortnight for violations of work discipline.
-Francois Beissel was dissatisfied with a number of the measures laid down in the decree, and left record of this in a letter dated 22 November 1922, which he wrote to Doctor Albert Duren, Inspector of Industrial Hygiene.
+Francois Beissel was dissatisfied with a number of the measures laid down in the decree, and left record of this in a letter dated 22 November 1922, which he wrote to Albert Duren, Inspector of Industrial Hygiene.
 Regarding absenteeism, Beissel wrote, "As the man hired could not renege more seriously upon his obligations than by abstaining from work without a plausible excuse, I would venture to hope that the prison sentences recommended would be applied with all due rigor in the case of unjustified, repeated absences.
 I would be glad to receive some reassurance in this regard."

 Reports by Rene Mouchet and Victor Daco show that some limited improvements were made to the condition of the HCB's workers by 1928 and 1929.
 However, the HCB was still using forced labour.
 Daco recommended that local workers should be fed just as imported workers were.
 Accommodations at many camps had been improved, and there were houses made of baked brick or adobe.
 However some camps, such as the villages of the Yanzi, were still in a deplorable state.
 Overcrowding continued to be an issue, as houses were too few in number, in Daco's opinion.
 Daco believed the existing hospitals were in good state, but that there were too few of them, and that the number of beds should be quadrupled.

 A report signed on 29 January 1931 by Pierre Ryckmans and two others appointed by the minister discusses the quota system in use by the HCB at the time.
 Ryckmans' report quoted some directives issued by company headquarters at Leverville for Kwenge sector, dated 23 March 1930.
 One of the directives stated that, "It is your responsibility to organise the cutters' deliveries so as to obtain on a regular bases an average production of 40 crates per month."
 Ryckmans recommended that the quotas should vary throughout the year to correlate to the rate at which clusters ripened.
 The Ryckmans report also stated, "We reckon that the employment of state messengers ought generally to be condemned.
 They understand just one thing, namely, that they are responsible for getting people to work, and they are ready to use any means possible to carry out this mission."
 In short, as Jules Marchal summarized the report, "the exploitation of palm groves in Lusanga circle was a system of forced labour pure and simple."